MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/commerce-analytics.md

 To install the Power BI template app for Commerce analytics (Preview), follow these steps.

 1. Sign in to the [Power BI portal](https://powerbi.microsoft.com/) by using your organization ID.
-2. Install the Commerce analytics (Preview) Power BI template app by going to [https://aka.ms/cdireport-installapp](https://aka.ms/cdireport-installapp).
+1. Install the Commerce analytics (Preview) Power BI template app by going to [https://aka.ms/cdireport-installapp](https://aka.ms/cdireport-installapp).
-3. You may also visit the [AppSource page for Dynamics 365 Commerce Analytics](https://appsource.microsoft.com/en-US/product/power-bi/dynamics-365-commerce.dydnamics-365-commerce-analytics) and click on **Get it now** button, to install the template application.
+1. You may also visit the [AppSource page for Dynamics 365 Commerce Analytics](https://appsource.microsoft.com/en-US/product/power-bi/dynamics-365-commerce.dydnamics-365-commerce-analytics) and select **Get it now** to install the template application.
-4. If you're installing the app for the first time, skip ahead to step 5.
-If you've installed this app before, the following options for updating the app are shown:
+1. If you're installing the app for the first time, skip ahead to step 5.
+If you've installed this app before, the following options for updating the app apply:

     - **Update the workspace and the app** – Update the existing template app, and overwrite your existing app settings, such as the app instance name and permission configurations.
     - **Update only workspace content without updating the app** – Update the existing template app, but keep your existing app settings. *This option is the recommended option for app updates.*
     - **Install another copy of the app into a new workspace** – Create a new workspace, and then create a copy of the existing template app in it.
 The existing workspace will be left intact.

-5. Select one of the update options, and then select **Install**.
+1. Select one of the update options, and then select **Install**.
-6. Open the installed app by selecting **Apps** in the left pane and then selecting the app.
+1. Open the installed app by selecting **Apps** in the left pane and then selecting the app.
-7. Connect the app to your data source by selecting **Connect**.
+1. Connect the app to your data source by selecting **Connect**.
 If you've installed the app before, select the **Connect your data** link in the yellow message bar.
-8. Set the following fields.
+1. Set the following fields.

     | Field | Value |
     |---|---|